SK53/sk53_floras/whd_flora_detail.md

 * Cut-leaved Bramble
 * Annual Pearlwort
 * Procumbent Yellow Sorrel
+* Foxglove also on Derby Road Banks

 # Close-by

 Plants which are growing in the wild close by, and which might be candidates to appear.
-* Foxglove Derby Road Banks

 * Lungwort Derby Road Banks
 * Siberian Squill Derby Road Banks
 * Shining Crane's Bill Middleton Boulevard